Jake-Jay/mushroom-body-models/README.md

+# Modelling the Fruit Fly Mushroom Body

+The Mushroom Body (MB) is established as a site for associative learning in insects.
+The structure is split into 15 compartments, demarcated by the presence of specific mushroom body output neurons (MBONs), and dopamin- ergic neurons (DANs).
+Each of these com- partments provides a site for parallel learning.
+Dopamine has been shown to convey essential information about the valence of odours to each of these compartments.
+Similarly it has been shown that MBONs use this valency informa- tion in their representation of odours to initiate an appropriate behavioural response.
+We sought to model the relationship between DANs and MBONs.
+Several models are investigated rang- ing from a simple one-to-one linear model to a recurrent model where MBONs feed back into the MB compartments.
+Given that the connec- tome of the Drosophila Melanogaster MB has recently become available, the models’ learned weights are compared with these known synap- tic connections.

 # Most Relevent notebooks:

 Note that all paths in this document are given as relative paths from the Notebook in which they are called and NOT from the project root directory.